Pelk89/TF_Custom_Training_Callbacks/README.md

 ```

 At each stage of the training (e.g. at the start or end of an epoch) all relevant methods will be called automatically.
 You can find more detailed information about the callback methods in the Keras [documentation](https://keras.io/guides/writing_your_own_callbacks/).
-To write your Callbacks I recommend the article [Building Custom Callbacks with Keras and TensorFlow 2](https://towardsdatascience.com/building-custom-callbacks-with-keras-and-tensorflow-2-85e1b79915a3) by [B. Chen](https://bindichen.medium.com/).
+To write your Callbacks you should give the article [Building Custom Callbacks with Keras and TensorFlow 2](https://towardsdatascience.com/building-custom-callbacks-with-keras-and-tensorflow-2-85e1b79915a3) by [B. Chen](https://bindichen.medium.com/) a try.

 I won’t go into detail about how to implement a custom training loop.
 So if you want to have more information about that I recommend the [Keras Classification Tutorial](https://keras.io/guides/writing_a_training_loop_from_scratch/).
 For this tutorial, we will slightly modify the mentioned classification tutorial for the MNIST dataset.
 The MNIST dataset contains handwritten digits and is commonly used as toy example for Machine Learning.
 Furthermore, we will implement the widely used callback ReduceLROnPlateau and add also an exponential reduction of the learning rate.

-This tutorial can be found on my [Github](https://github.com/Pelk89/TF_Custom_Training_Callbacks).
+This tutorial can be found on [Github](https://github.com/Pelk89/TF_Custom_Training_Callbacks).
 Use git clone to run it locally in Jupyter notebook.
 ```bash
 git clone https://github.com/Pelk89/TF_Custom_Training_Callbacks.git
 ```